jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 ### Week 1
 Your first week will be a little bit slower than most at YCharts as you get setup and meet our team.
 We encourage your to **write down as much as you can** and there are never too many questions.

-- [ ] On your couple of days you will need to setup a few things:
+- [ ] On your couple of days you will need to setup a few things.
+The following setup items are **required** not optional so do each of them:
     * Workstation (Desk, Keyboard, Monitor, etc)
       * [Chair Adjustment Guide](http://www.hermanmiller.com/content/dam/hermanmiller/documents/user_information/aeron_chairs_user_adjustment_guide.pdf)
-    * Environment, IDE (Fox prefers PyCharm and will make your life better if you use it)
+    * Environment, IDE (We as a team use PyCharm and will make your life better if you use it)
+      * [Download the latest Professional version](https://www.jetbrains.com/pycharm/download/#section=mac).
+Sign up for the trial and once it expires let Fox know so he can add you to the account.
-    * Accounts (gmail, slack, github, etc.)
+    * External Accounts Setup
-      * [Full list here](https://github.com/ycharts/ycharts/wiki/Setting-Up-Accounts-for-New-Hires) and make sure you have access to all of them.
-If you don't, please reach out to [Fox](https://ycharts.slack.com/messages/D1KMWKJQN)
+      * Go through the [full list](https://github.com/ycharts/ycharts/wiki/Setting-Up-Accounts-for-New-Hires) accounts one by one and make sure you have access to all of them.
+You should have received emails from each of them asking you to confirm joining.
+If you don't have access and can not find the email for any of those accounts, please reach out to [Fox](https://ycharts.slack.com/messages/D1KMWKJQN).
+It is very important that you are able to login to each of them.
       * Download the slack desktop application [link](https://slack.com/downloads/mac)
-    * Add gmail filter to account.
+    * Add gmail filter to account so you are not spammed by unnecessary emails.
+This is not optional, this is a required step.
+If you have trouble applying the mail filter please let someone know.
       * [Filter XML File](https://gist.githubusercontent.com/KFoxder/8d2dd7a99bdcf1d9fac8917dd3460bc4/raw/9da9f1dca4188d9fbc6fb7595beba80316a49a93/ychartsMailFilters.xml) Right click and "Save As.."
       * [Instructions on importing filter to gmail](https://support.google.com/mail/answer/6579?hl=en)
-    * Add Zenefits vacation calendar in GCal so you know when other people are away
+    * Add Zenefits vacation calendar in Google Calendar so you know when other people are away.
       * [Instructions on how to add the calendar](https://help.zenefits.com/Time_Off/FAQs_About_Calendars_in_Zenefits/How_do_I_add_a_Zenefits_calendar_to_Google_Calendar%3F/)
       * Link to use in the above instructions: `webcal://secure.zenefits.com/custom_api/pto/cal/company_pto/591980?token=4wyCR_VQ_6&loc=ODc3NDY=&dept=`